chef-boneyard/chef-reference/docs/scenario-custom-policies.md

-# Scenario: Alternative Chef Server
+# Scenario: Custom Policies

-This scenario describes how to set up an alternative Chef Server to running Chef Zero locally.
-For the example we'll use Hosted Chef, as that is in line with our use case.
+This scenario describes how to customize the policies to include a custom cookbook's recipe, and set options from the `chef provision` command to modify how the AWS provisioning is configured.

+This scenario combines aspects of the AWS and Alternative Chef Server scenarios as a single standalone document.

 ## Prerequisites